SCART: Simulation of Cyber Attacks for Real-Time: Introduction

-\section{Introduction}
+\section{\uppercase{Introduction}}

-A Real-Time system are often implemented as reactive systems that respond to stimuli and complete tasks in a known bounded time. thier correctness is based on both the correctness of the outputs and their timeliness\cite{laplante2004real}.
-While the number of transistors on a single die increases at an exponential pace, the complexity of systems increases accordingly \cite{Schoeberl2019ArchitectureOC}; today, most systems are composed as a collection of components, each of which may be designed and tested by a different group, or even different companies\cite{inproceedings}.
-Thus, the overall complexity of modern systems reaches the point that it is near to impossible to truly test and verify the correctness of all the possible usage models and execution paths.
-It makes these systems vulnerable to errors, incomplete specifications and implementations and to cyber-attacks.
+Real-time systems typically function as reactive systems, promptly responding to stimuli and completing tasks within predefined time limits.
+The correctness of these systems depends on both the accuracy of their outputs and their adherence to specified timing constraints \cite{laplante2004real}.
+As the number of transistors on a single chip continues to increase exponentially, the complexity of such systems grows accordingly \cite{Schoeberl2019ArchitectureOC}.
+Today, most systems are composed of multiple components, each of which may be designed and tested by different teams or even by separate companies \cite{inproceedings}.
+As a result, modern systems have become sufficiently complex that it is nearly infeasible to exhaustively test and verify all possible usage models and execution paths.
+This introduces vulnerabilities to errors, incomplete specifications, and cyber-attacks.

-A wide range of attacks \cite{papp2015embedded} can be mounted on a real-time embedded system \cite{schneier2014security}.
-Over the years, many approaches were proposed to secure these systems.
-Thus, developing new protection mechanisms and validating that a system is immune to different types of attacks remain open and need better support.

-Simulator, in general, and digital twin systems in particular\cite{he2021digital}, aims to allow users to validate the behavior of a proposed scheme and use new algorithms under various conditions and situations\cite{sargent2010verification}.
-Some simulators make it possible to examine the effect of hazards on the overall behavior of the entire system; e.g., the impact of a damaged sensor or a failure of any of the components that assemble the system.
-But very few simulators are focusing on simulating the system under security attack; such attacks are targeted (not random), can be focused on a single cause of the failure, or can use multiple attack vectors.

-This paper presents the SCART layer which can be added to existing real-time system simulators.
-SCART allows With the help of the architecture of this layer, it is possible to integrate a diverse space of cyber threats into real-time systems.
-SCART allows simulating simple attacks such as emulating a failure or the effect of an attack on a single sensor or more complex security attacks that change the behavior of a group of sensors at the level of the SoC’s components, or at the level of the entire controller.
-We demonstrated the effectiveness of SCART by training several machine-learning algorithms for anomaly detection.
-The algorithms were trained using the anomaly dataset generated by the enhanced simulator, thus establishing the effectiveness of SCART in generating realistic cyber attacks.
+Real-time embedded systems are susceptible to a variety of attacks \cite{papp2015embedded}, rendering their security a significant concern.
+While various strategies have been proposed to mitigate these issues over time, there remains an urgent need for enhanced tools to support the development of new protective measures and to test a system’s robustness against different attack vectors.